rally-dfs/flutter-sdk/README.md

-The Rally Mobile SDK is a key component of the Rally Protocol that allows developers to retake control of the user experience by eliminating the reliance for end-users to complete complex blockchain operations through third party apps.
-By utilizing the SDK, developers gain access to the necessary tools that enable them to create familiar and native mobile UX while leveraging the benefits of blockchain technology.
+# RallyMobile SDK
+RallyMobile SDK, a key component of RallyProtocol, enables developers to equip users with embedded wallets in their mobile apps—no signups, third-party logins, or popups required.
+Embedded wallets are created instantly, encrypted by the device’s secure enclave, and are permissionless and free.

+Most importantly, RallyMobile eliminates intermediaries, allowing developers to retain full ownership of user and wallet data.

 # Example Usage